DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "That was quite interesting bullet."

-Besides Kay who run toward entrance, appeared running figure of tall woman soldier.
+Besides Kai who run toward entrance, appeared running figure of tall woman soldier.
 Carrying Shamshir, curved sword that he wasn't well familiar yet, Fairin said almost as if whispering.

 "Lighting attack with such vast range.
 It has terrific power."